seanturner/draft-turner-ccmib/draft-turner-ccmib.md

             At a minimum, implementations must support destroy management functions.
 Support for active, notInService,
-            and notReady management functions is optional."
+            and notReady management functions is optional.
+            Implementations must not support createAndWait and
+            createAndGo management functions for this object."
         ::= {cFirmwareInformationEntry 6}

     -- *****************************************************************